 Meat production is one of the planet's largest causes of environmental degradation and most significant threats to wildlife.

 And the problem is rapidly getting worse: Production of beef, poultry, pork and other meat products tripled between 1980 and 2010 and will likely double again by 2050.
-This increasing meat consumption in a world of more than 7 billion people is already taking a staggering toll on wildlife, habitat, water resources, air quality and the climate.
-Meanwhile, Americans eat more meat per capita than almost any other country in the world.
+This increasing meat consumption in a world of more than 7 billion people is taking a staggering toll on wildlife, habitat, water resources, air quality and the climate.
+Meanwhile, Americans eat more meat per capita than almost any other country.

-By signing the pledge below to reduce meat consumption by one-third or more, we can start to take extinction off our plates.
-Join the Center for Biological Diversity's Earth-friendly Diet Campaign today.
+By signing the pledge to reduce meat consumption by one-third or more, we can start to take extinction off our plates.
+Join the Center's Earth-friendly Diet Campaign today.

 Already a vegetarian?
 Then you're a valuable wildlife advocate who can help others join the movement.
-Spread the word by taking the pledge today and asking your friends to sign.
+Spread the word by taking the pledge and asking your friends to sign too.

 Protect wildlife -- pledge today to eat an Earth-friendly diet.

 Please correctly spell out the full address, and do not abbreviate (for example, spell out SAINT PAUL instead of St. Paul).

 Please refrain from including any extra dashes or symbols when you enter your street address.